top of page

 REFLECTION DAYS AND WORKSHOPS

-Douai Abbey are offering a number of reflection days and workshops, and a list of what is available for the next 6 months can be viewed and downloaded here.
+Douai Abbey are offering a number of reflection days and workshops, and a list of what is available for the next few months can be viewed and downloaded here.

 As a parish, we encourage you to please continue to support the Abingdon Food Bank.
 However, for practical reasons, and because nearly all supermarkets now have collection points as you leave their premises - making it easier for you to place your donations, please do not leave your contributions in our church.
 Other collection points are at: